 Arbitration is a well and long-established dispute resolution method in Germany.
 Arbitration, both institutional and ad hoc, is widespread.

 German parties mainly resort to arbitration when dealing with international disputes rather than in purely domestic transactions.
 Due to the strong focus on exports by the German economy, arbitration plays a significant role.
-While the German court system is known to be quick and efficient, and thus broadly accepted for national disputes.
-However, where the complexity of the dispute increases or issues of confidentiality arise or knowledge in specific business sectors is favourable.
+While the German court system is known to be quick and efficient, and thus broadly accepted for national disputes, arbitration is preferred where the complexity of the dispute increases, issues of confidentiality arise or knowledge in specific business sectors is favourable.

 Arbitration is often used for disputes regarding maritime transport, joint venture, post M&A, large construction projects, disputes related to gas (price, storage) and such pertaining to complex licence disputes.

 At first, discussions among scholars and practitioners focused on the legal admissibility of remote hearings and the pandemic's practical implications, including cybersecurity and data protection.
 There is now a general consensus that there is no right to a physical hearing under German law.
 However, a court decision confirming this view in the context of annulment proceedings has not been rendered yet.

 Despite the global, often mutual economic constraints, there is no clear increase in the number of COVID-19-related disputes.

 The COVID-19 pandemic seems not to have had a particular impact on international arbitration activity in 2020–21.

 The presence of arbitration in the energy and IT sectors is still very high.
 Energy disputes in particular relate to renewable energies, including offshore wind farms.